uscensusbureau/fismatic/research.md

 > Everybody's [compliance] tool had 20% of reality.

 There are various commercial and open source tools available to help with compliance documentation workflows, including inheritance (see [E](#e-there-is-power-and-confusion-in-inheritance)).
 Even so, the majority of agencies aren't using them to their full extent, if at all.
-It's unclear how much of this is due to awareness vs cost vs features.
+It's unclear how much of this is due to each of the following:

+- Awareness
+- Cost
+- Missing features (as the quote above refers to)
+- Compliance team manangement not thinking in a user-centered way

 # Potential paths forward